Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md

 1) The specific implementation supported by the Web Service your Terminal is connecting to
 2) Participating in the Fr8 authorization interaction

 We'll focus on #2.
 By looking at existing Terminal source code, you'll be able to see a number of different appraoches to #1.
+There are often platform-specific SDK's that simplify the interaction with a particular Web Service.

 The Basic Fr8 OAuth Interaction